ton-community/ton-docs/docs/develop/dapps/tutorials/accept-payments-in-a-telegram-bot-2.md

+---
+description: In this article, we'll create a simple Telegram bot for accepting payments in TON.
+---

-# Bot with Own Balance
+# Bot with own balance

-In this article, we'll create a simple Telegram bot for accepting payments in Toncoins.
+In this article, we'll create a simple Telegram bot for accepting payments in TON.

 ## 🦄 What it looks like